-The city with the most tender name.
+The city with the most gentle name.
 The inhabitants of Lyubim affectionately call their region "Priobnorye".

 Lyubim, the smallest town in the Yaroslavl region, is located on the Obnora River in the northeast of Yaroslavl.
-The town has been famous since ancient times as a falconry center.
+Since ancient times, the town has been famous as a falconry center.

 According to legend, Ivan the Terrible himself preferred to hunt in the game-rich local forests.
 Some historians even tend to believe that the name of the city is associated with the tsar's love for this type of leisure.
 According to historical documents, the city of Lyubim was indeed founded under Ivan the Terrible: in 1538, an earthen fortress was built here to protect against the raids of the Kazan Tatars.
 And in 1560, the penultimate master of the Livonian Knightly Order, Johann Wilhelm von Furstenberg, was exiled to Lyubim.